plogs/asopposedtowhat.com/content/posts/trans-gentry-newfound-pronouns.md

 The answer is simple: newfound pronouns.

-In these socially malleable times one may now demand that a pronoun serves at the pleasure of a given participant.
-In truth, failure to do so may even be considered _oppressive_.[^2]
+In these socially malleable times one may now demand that a pronoun serve at the pleasure of a given participant.
+In truth, failure to do so may even be considered _oppressive_.[^3]

 ## Pronouns